GreshamFedora/phonology-api/README.md

 Chinese Topolect Phonology API

-API created to make the conosnant data for the top three Chinese topolects available for use.
+API created to make the consonant data for the top three Chinese topolects available for use.
 Initially created as an intermediate step to a larger project.

 Link to project: https://cn-api.netlify.app/
 ![image](https://user-images.githubusercontent.com/102261261/184191752-9ce8e3c4-577d-4132-9eb2-5731caa6bcb7.png)